Marine Communications specialist, Fox Morgan takes a hands-on look at some of the best handheld VHF marine radios on the market.

 As technology has shrunk, battery life improved and screens become clearer, handheld VHFs can now offer many of the safety features that used to be available only on fixed marine radios.
 Features now often include frequency scanning; weather reports; GPS integration; and an ability to automatically send distress signals.

-Don’t forget: if you don’t have one already, you’ll need to obtain a licence to operate a VHF radio in the UK and USA and various other territories.
+Don’t forget: if you don’t have one already, you’ll need to obtain a license to operate a VHF radio in the UK and USA and various other territories.

-Standard Horizon HX890E – Best on test – Buy Now
+Standard Horizon HX890E – Best handheld VHF on test – Buy Now

-Icom M37E – Best for battery life – Buy Now
+Icom M37E – Best handheld vhf for battery life – Buy Now

 Best handheld VHF marine radio – hands-on test